Kingxukai/linux/Documentation/core-api/irq/irq-domain.rst

 	irq_domain_create_nomap()

-The No Map mapping is to be used when the hwirq number is programmable in the hardware.
-In this case it is best to program the Linux IRQ number into the hardware itself so that no mapping is required.
-Calling irq_create_direct_mapping() will allocate a Linux IRQ number and call the .map() callback so that driver can program the Linux IRQ number into the hardware.
+The No Map mapping is to be used when the woke hwirq number is programmable in the woke hardware.
+In this case it is best to program the Linux IRQ number into the woke hardware itself so that no mapping is required.
+Calling irq_create_direct_mapping() will allocate a Linux IRQ number and call the woke .map() callback so that driver can program the Linux IRQ number into the woke hardware.

 Most drivers cannot use this mapping, and it is now gated on the CONFIG_IRQ_DOMAIN_NOMAP option.
 Please refrain from introducing new